ART GALLERY

 Here are four sketches I chose to share because I’ve been working on improving the drawing of each area of the face.
 These sketches show me what to work on: the eye placement, the size of the head, and what style of artist do I want to be.
 Even though I love drawing small black and white drawings, I enjoy challenging myself with sketches that have a bit more depth.
 I don’t know if I will ever be a photorealist, and I say that because I don’t have the patience to work on a piece of art for 60 hours straight, but I would love to come as close as possible as I dive into reteaching myself the discipline to draw, take classes, and just continue to practice every day!

-Boredom | Native American Woman 2023
+Boredom Woman, Chadwick Boseman, Native American Woman - 2023

 CROSSHATCHING with PEN & INK